pwncollege/computing-101/hello-hackers/read/DESCRIPTION.md

 But how does your program receive input data?
 It `read`s it from stdin!

-Like `write`, `read` is a system call that shunts data around between file descriptors and memory.
+Like `write`, `read` is a system call that shunts data around between file descriptors and memory, and its syscall number is `0`.
 In `read`'s case, it reads some amount of bytes from the provided file descriptor and stores them in memory.
 The C-style syntax is the same as `write`: